Medicines and poisons: retailers, wholesalers and manufacturers

 These records must include when you have supplied or received substances, what they are, amounts, and the names and addresses of the supplier or who you have supplied to.

-You must keep all records for two years after the date of the last entry.
+You must keep all records for 2 years after the date of the last entry.

-You must record all of the following in your register:
+You must record the following in your register:

 - the date you receive or sell a substance

 - if receiving, the name and address of the supplier

 - if selling, the name, address and authorisation or license number of the recipient

 - how much of the substance you have after the dealing.

 You must get training if you want to stock or sell agricultural and veterinary chemicals.

 For more information, go to the Agsafe website.

 Last updated: 01 July 2022